mdsportz21/thisorthatsvc/README.md

 **TODO**
-1. Show the ranking stats of the two hats up for comparison below the hats and above the rankings
 1. Limit victims displayed
 a.
 Show only the first 4 victims
 b.
 View all victims by clicking expandable cell